 Starchy carbs quickly break down into sugar in the body.
 This increases internal insulin levels, which turn the carbs you just ate into fat.
 But now, there’s a lack of fuel.
 So what happens?
 Your body urges you to eat energy-dense foods for a quick energy boost.
 The next thing you know, you’re digging into your fridge looking for leftover pasta.

-2. You’re not getting
+2. You’re not getting quality sleep

 Staying up past your bedtime?
 Suffering from insomnia?
 Sleep quality is not so great because of sleep apnea?
 Whatever the problem, come morning, you’re tired.
 Your exhaustion here means a high level of ghrelin, the hormone that makes you hungry and crave for an energy boost through sugary foods.
 All this translates into an increased desire to overeat!